 The Digital Privacy Act, introduced today in Parliament, will provide new protections for Canadians when they surf the web and shop online

 Well that sounds pretty good!
 I’m all for more protections online.
+It’s why many people have pii compliance as part of their websites, after all.
 I like that they write “in Parliament” to hide the fact that it is actually a Senate bill.
 Wait, the Senate does things?
 Who knew?

 So you start reading the bill, and the first thing they have is the summary.
 It’s like 15 paragraphs long, so I won’t reproduce it here.
 Basically, it outlines that the bill will amend PIPEDA (the Federal legislation that protects personal info in the private sector, but you knew that already) to do a bunch of stuff.
 Such as: